Unsleeping/birthday_wishlist/RAILWAY_DEPLOY.md

 Make sure:

 1. The `VITE_CONVEX_URL` is properly set in Railway
+2. Check the Railway logs to ensure the build process sees the correct URL:
+   - Look for "Building with Convex URL: [your URL]" in the logs
-2. Your application is using the correct environment variable to initialize the Convex client
+3. Verify your application correctly uses the environment variable to initialize the Convex client

 ### Convex Deployment Issues